Chart Color Schemes

 Gungahlin features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Gungahlin, as per the latest Census, houses accounted for 35.7% of dwellings, with the remaining 64.3% being semi-detached homes, apartments, and other types.
-In comparison, across the Australian Capital Territory (ACT), houses comprised 63.3%, and other dwellings made up 36.7%.
-Home ownership in Gungahlin stood at 13.6%, with mortgaged dwellings at 32.9% and rented ones at 53.5%.
-The median monthly mortgage repayment was $1,801, lower than the ACT average of $2,080.
-Weekly rent in Gungahlin was recorded at $450, matching the ACT figure.
-Nationally, Gungahlin's mortgage repayments were below the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+Dwelling structure in Gungahlin, as per the latest Census, consisted of 35.7% houses and 64.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, the Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
+Home ownership in Gungahlin was at 13.6%, with mortgaged dwellings at 32.9% and rented dwellings at 53.5%.
+The median monthly mortgage repayment in the area was $1,801, lower than the Australian Capital Territory average of $2,080, while the median weekly rent figure was $450, equal to the Australian Capital Territory's figure.
+Nationally, Gungahlin's mortgage repayments were below the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing